ericlombardo/simply_give/README.md

 ![](lib/images/border.png)

 After this, the program starts and you are able to view projects by selecting a cause.
 After you have entered a cause you are interested in, you are able to jump back to the main menu and select a different cause to look into.
+You may need to scroll to see some of the content of the projects depending on the length of the descriptions.

 ## Build Status
 While Simply Give is up and fully functional, there are features that I would like to incorporate in the future.
 I would like to include a way to search by regions, track donations in an external file, and create person instances to expand the usability of the program.